 Finally, the call to action will be added under the heading, prompting visitors to take the next step in their journey.
 In many cases this is a primary button with a descriptive, actionable label.
 Since a button component was already created, it can be dragged out of the components window and placed on our hero design.

 Next, the label should be updated to reflect the action visitors should take.
 Modify the text label to say Browse 23,000 homes, an indication that there is a large inventory to choose from.
-Then, modify the background colour and text so the button stands out.
+Then, modify the background color and text so the button stands out.

 Leveraging the undraw plugin, an illustration can be added on the right to add visual support to the title and call to action.
 Since this is a house finding service, the illustration should represent the goals of the customer in finding their dream home.

 Position the illustration in the right half of the hero and resize it to fill an appropriate weighting of the page, not too large, but not too small, it should feel balanced with the title of the page.
-Each illustration is fully editable vector shapes making it easy to edit and adjust to fit the branding colours selected for the site.
+Each illustration is fully editable vector shapes making it easy to edit and adjust to fit the branding colors selected for the site.
 Click into the illustration to select individual shapes and edit them.

 To tie everything together, use the pen tool to add some land in front of the home, like a rolling hill.